canonical/sbomber/README.md

     chmod +x sbomber
     cd examples/base

-    # put sbomber in your PATH, or:
+    # put sbomber in your PATH, or run it as:
-    sh ../../sbomber
+    ../../sbomber

 # Using SBOMber